acynonix/new_git_repo/README.md

 # New git repo
+Master branch

+## Feature Music player
-This is the master branch
+This is a music player
-This is a new git repo in my local machine changes made in the master readme.md file